-It makes perfect sense to dedicate some time to the discussion of Paid Up Additions and their role in cash value life insurance.
-You’ll find them under a few different names (Additional Insurance Rider, Enricher Rider, Enhanced Paid-up Additions, etc.) but it all means the same thing.
+It makes perfect sense to dedicate some time to the discussion of paid-up additions and their role in cash value life insurance.
+You’ll find them under a few different names (additional insurance rider, enricher rider, enhanced paid-up additions, etc.), but it all means the same thing.

 Paid Up Additions Rider

-The dividend option alone can be pretty powerful, but the most enriching use of paid up additions is through a rider that enables the policy owner to place his or her own money into the policy to purchase paid-up additions.
+The dividend option alone can be pretty powerful, but the most enriching use of paid-up additions is through a rider that enables the policy owner to place his or her own money into the policy to purchase paid-up additions.

 It’s like making an extra deposit of money (but, for the sake of not being sued or censured by the state insurance department, please understand that it’s not a deposit; we’re happy to clarify this point – just contact us).